Mahran-Yacoub/Huffman-Compression/README.md

  # Description

-   ***This Project will compress a selected file from any type .png , .jpg , .txt , ... and compress it using huffman algorithm and produce a compressied file
-   .huff and you can use it also to decompress it to original form***
+   ***This Project will compress a selected file from any type .png , .jpg , .txt , ... and compress it using huffman algorithm and produce a compressed file with .huff extension and you can use it also to decompress it to original form***

   # Developer
    **Mahran Yacoub From Palestine**